Home Office

 Management and Policy Development

 The department is an exciting place to work with a clear focus on evidenced-based policy making.
+There are a number of Operational Research teams which support the various Home Office and UKBA functions by providing research and analysis on a range of issues relevant to management and policy.
 Many of the questions posed by our policy colleagues and Ministers can only be answered by high quality modelling, led by OR analysts and economists.
 Questions like:

-- How can we make a rounded assessment of performance in policing and ensure that the money that the police service receives is used effectively?
+• How can we make a rounded assessment of performance in policing and ensure that the money that the police service receives is used effectively?

 Operational Research in the Home Office

-What to Expect
+What to expect

-There are currently over 50 OR analysts within the Home Office and the OCJR.
-There are OR teams in several parts of the Home Office, including the corporate centre, the UK Border Agency, the Office for Criminal Justice Reform, the Crime Reduction and Community Safety Group and the National Offender Management Service.
+There are currently around 35 OR analysts within the Home Office and UKBA.
+There are OR teams in several parts of the Home Office, including the corporate centre, the UK Border Agency, the Office for Security and Counter Terrorism, and Crime and Policing.
+The atmosphere is friendly and informal, with a mixture of academic backgrounds which makes the Home Office a very stimulating place in which to work.